 Wind-driven rain can push into small cracks and crevices.
 Without it, there is an increased chance that rainwater finds its way into the exposed edges of your home.

-Installing a drip edge on your roof also helps prevent rainwater from entering your basement.
+By installing a drip edge on your roof also helps prevent rainwater from entering your basement.
 How so?
 Water channels into the gutters and away from your foundation.
 Water can soak through the ground and into the basement without it being present.

 Additionally, it acts as a barrier for small animals from digging or chewing a hole in your fascia.